Identification of Genetic Factors Associated with Corpus Callosum Morphology: Conditional Strong Independence Screening for Non-Euclidean Responses: Methods

 \subsection{COME based conditional strong independence screening}

-The section establishes a novel CSIS procedure to tackle the problem formulated in subsection~\ref{subsec:formulation}.
+The subsection establishes a novel CSIS procedure to tackle the problem formulated in subsection~\ref{subsec:formulation}.
 According to Theorem~\ref{theorem:equivalence}, under mild conditions, the global ball condition correlation equal to zero is equivalent to the conditional independence thereby, we have:

 where $\tau_r$ is the global conditional ball correlation between $X_r$ and $Y$ given $Z$.
 This fact motivates us to calculate the global conditional ball correlation for pair $(X_r, Y, Z)$ as a marginal utility to assess the influence of $X_r$ on the response $Y$ given $Z$, and then filter out the variables with zero global conditional metric dependence.
-Based on this motivation, we propose a two-step procedure, COME-based conditional strong independence screening (COME-CSIS): \begin{enumerate} \item[(i)] Given a dataset $\{(X_{1i}, \ldots, X_{pi}, Y_{i}, Z_{i})\}_{i=1}^{n}$, we compute $\hat{\tau}_{1}, \ldots, \hat{\tau}_{p}$ according to~\eqref{bcd-statistic}; \item[(ii)] Using $\hat{\tau}_{i}$ as a marginal utility, we pick out the $d_n$ most important variables, i.e.,
+Based on this motivation, we propose a two-step procedure, COME-based conditional strong independence screening (COME-CSIS):

-\end{enumerate} Note that, in step (i), $\hat{\tau}_r$ serves as a surrogate of $\tau_r$ since $\tau_r$ is unknown in reality and needs to be estimated by data; and in step (ii), $d_n$ is related to $n$ \citep{fan2008sure}.